nestorpersist/ostore/README.md

 1. [ScalaDoc](http://nestorpersist.github.com/ostore)

 ## Contact
+You can use the github issues feature to report bugs or ask questions.

 If you are interested in doing serious testing of OStore or contributing to OStore as a developer, please send email to

 [nestor@persist.com](mailto:nestor@persist.com)